Dry Needling – The Method Behind The Madness

 Dry needling works by targeting trigger points, which are small, localized areas of tightness and tenderness in the muscles.
 These trigger points can cause significant pain and discomfort and may be associated with a range of musculoskeletal conditions, including neck pain, back pain, and headaches.
 By inserting a thin needle directly into the trigger point, the therapist can stimulate the muscle to twitch and then relax, effectively releasing the tension and resolving the pain.

 Dry needling also promotes tissue healing by causing micro-trauma to the affected area.
 When the needle is inserted into the skin and muscle, it creates small, controlled injuries that trigger the body’s natural healing response.
 The body responds by increasing blood flow and inflammation to the area, which helps to repair damaged tissues and promote healing.
+You can find all the information you need about our treatments here at Hong Kong Sports Clinic.

 Benefits of Dry Needling